 I used instant yeast in my trials.
 To learn more about working with yeast, read Gluten Free Yeast Bread Tips.

 Water temperature is important when you're working with yeast.
 You should be able to dip the inside of your wrist into it and barely feel it.
 If your water is too hot, it will kill the yeast.
 If it's too cold, the yeast won't do its best work.

 Kneading or Not?

 This recipe is long on sitting and short on working.
-Doesn’t that sound good!
-I found that my KitchenAid stand mixer did the work for me, but if you don’t have one, you can make the bread by hand.
+Doesn't that sound good!
+I found that my KitchenAid stand mixer did the work for me, but if you don't have one, you can make the bread by hand.
 I think the gluten free bread likes a little more kneading (mixing) than its wheaty cousin requires.
-Either way, you don’t have to knead it as much as you would other homemade breads.
+Either way, you don't have to knead this one as much as you would other homemade breads.

 Plan ahead to make this.
 Mix up your ingredients, let the batter sit overnight, and enjoy your amazing creation the next day!